AaltoSciComp/scicomp-docs/rse/become-a-rse.rst

   have experience in both high and low level languages?
 - Automate your workflow to make it reproducible.
 - Use the best data storage methods possible.
+- Make a merge request / pull request to a project you want to contribute to.
 - `CodeRefinery workshops <https://coderefinery.org>`__ cover most of what you need.